zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 	- Metrics collections library
 		- Micrometer
 			- A metrics collection library that integrates with tracing tools like Zipkin and Jaeger.
-- why is actuator required for `zipkin` to work?
+- Why is actuator required for `zipkin` to work?
 	-  It provides essential features that enhance the observability and management of your application, such as
 		- Actuator exposes a wide range of metrics (e.g., HTTP requests, JVM memory, CPU usage) and health information about your application.
 		- Actuator integrates with monitoring tools like Prometheus and Grafana, enabling real-time monitoring and alerting.

 #### Setup to Work with Zipkin Micrometer

- - install `zipkin` first, preferable with docker
+ - Install `zipkin` first, preferable with docker
- - install the libraries
+ - Install the libraries
-	 - search `zipkin` on spring initializer and copy the list of libraries
+	 - Search `zipkin` on spring initializer and copy the list of libraries
- - add the configurations options to your properties file
+ - Add the configurations options to your properties file

 ```
 docker run -d -p 9411:9411 openzipkin/zipkin